fvafrCU/contents/README.rst

 Excerpts
 ========

-Exract markdown style comments from a file.
+Excerpt markdown style comments from a file.

 Ever read or wrote source files containing sectioning comments?
 If these comments are markdown style section comments, we can extract them and